LLNL/maestrowf/docs/Maestro/scheduling.md

 Note the `node` key is not directly used for any of these, but is still used for the reservation itself.
 The rest of the keys serve to control the per task resources and then the per node packing of resource sets.
-Consider a few examples run on the LLNL Sierra architechture which has 44 cores and 4 gpus per node:
+Consider a few examples run on the LLNL Sierra architecture which has 44 cores and 4 gpus per node:

 ### Multiple tasks with single cpu and gpu per task